fares-ds/beginner_python_projects/README.md

 # beginner_python_projects

 In this repository, there are several python projects for beginners.

-# TODO:
+## TODO

 Add list of each project with description

-# Projects list
+## Projects list

 1. Quiz Game
 2. Number Game